Awaji Island: Japan’s Hidden Culinary and Cultural Getaway

 From Field to Table

-Across the island, restaurants and retail spaces have been conceived as environments where landscape, design, and local production converge, inviting visitors to engage directly with Awaji’s agricultural and maritime heritage.
+Across the island, restaurants and retail spaces bring together landscape, design and local production, inviting visitors to engage directly with Awaji’s agricultural and maritime heritage.

 Set against the calm expanse of the Seto Inland Sea, Oh-SOBAR offers one of the island’s most refined culinary experiences.
 The restaurant pairs contemporary soba cuisine with uninterrupted sea views and the gentle rhythm of waves, culminating in sunsets recognized among Japan’s Top 100.
 Designed by Yasumichi Morita, the interior balances understated elegance with architectural clarity, framing both the food and the surrounding seascape as equal protagonists.